cquinone/Fractal/README.md

 Fractal image generator written in Go.

 Requires draw2d, see https://godoc.org/github.com/llgcode/draw2d.

-Radius.go creates a curve made of perpendicular line segments, randomly oriented (essentialy a random walk), then grabs that as a seed and creates a fractal curve.
+Radius.go creates an inital N-length curve made of perpendicular line segments, randomly oriented (essentially a random walk), then uses that as a seed and creates a fractal curve.